Buying real estate in South Africa?

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-Statistics South Africa (Stats SA) South Africa's official government statistics agency.
-We used Stats SA to anchor inflation context and verify that house price growth estimates were realistic against CPI.
-We also consulted their Residential Property Price Index methodology.
+Statistics South Africa (Stats SA) South Africa's official national statistics agency.
+We used Stats SA to anchor inflation data and keep house-price growth estimates realistic in rand terms.
+We also referenced their Residential Property Price Index methodology as a sanity check.

 South African Reserve Bank (SARB) The central bank and primary source for policy rates.
-We used SARB data to pin the interest rate backdrop (repo 6.75%, prime 10.25%) as of early 2026.
-We framed affordability based on what buyers actually finance.
+We used the SARB to pin the repo rate (6.75%) and prime lending rate (10.25%) as of early 2026.
+We framed affordability around what buyers actually pay on a mortgage.

-SARS (South African Revenue Service) The tax authority and legal source for transfer duty brackets.
-We used SARS to calculate transfer duty, the biggest closing cost for many buyers.
-We provided concrete duty estimates at common price points.
+South African Revenue Service (SARS) The tax authority and legal source for duty brackets.
+We used SARS to calculate transfer duty at common price points in 2026.
+We gave concrete duty estimates so buyers can budget their closing costs accurately.

-Lightstone Property Data A major deeds-based data firm with transaction-level data.
-We used Lightstone to anchor actual average transacted prices by buyer type.
-We also named real neighborhood hotspots for foreign buyers based on their analysis.
+Lightstone Property A major South African property data firm using deeds records.
+We used Lightstone to anchor actual average transaction prices by buyer type.
+We also used their data to identify real neighborhood hotspots for foreign buyers.

-Property24 Property Trends South Africa's largest property portal using Deeds Office data.
-We used Property24 to build suburb and province-level comparisons.
-We cross-checked their data against bank indices for what buyers actually see.
+Property24 South Africa's biggest property portal using Deeds Office data.
+We used Property24 to build suburb-level and province-level price comparisons.
+We cross-checked their data against bank indices for what buyers actually see on the ground.

-City of Cape Town Budget 2025/26 The municipality's official published tariff document.
-We used it to show how municipal rates are calculated (rate-in-the-rand times municipal value).
-We gave realistic annual property tax ranges.
+City of Cape Town (2025/26 Budget) The municipality's official published tariff document.
+We used it to show how Cape Town municipal rates are calculated.
+We gave realistic annual property tax ranges based on the rates-in-the-rand formula.

-City of Johannesburg Rates Policy 2025/26 The municipality's formal rates policy document.
-We used it to explain how Joburg levies rates and why bills differ by valuation.
-We triangulated national property tax guidance with real municipal practice.
+City of Johannesburg (Rates Policy) Johannesburg's formal municipal rates policy document.
+We used it to explain how Joburg levies property rates by valuation category.
+We triangulated it with Cape Town's rates to give a national perspective on property tax.

-Eskom Tariffs and Charges 2025/26 Eskom's own official tariff publication.
-We used it to anchor electricity cost expectations nationwide.
-We explained why utility bills can feel lumpy with tariff restructuring.
+Eskom (2025/26 Tariff Booklet) Eskom's own official tariff publication.
+We used it to anchor electricity cost expectations for households.
+We explained why utility bills can spike when tariff structures change.

-Pam Golding Index (via Bizcommunity) A major residential index from a long-established estate group.
-We used it to triangulate national house price inflation versus bank indices.
-We justified early 2026 growth assumptions when estimating price levels.
+Pam Golding (via Bizcommunity) A major national residential index from a long-established estate group.
+We used Pam Golding index data to triangulate national house price inflation.
+We validated our early-2026 growth assumptions against their reported figures.